vanDeventer/OPC-UAprosumer/README.md

 - [Orchestration](https://github.com/arrowhead-f/core-java/tree/master/documentation/Orchestrator)

 ## Installation
 This prosumer is a [Maven](http://maven.apache.org/) module.
-To build and run this prosumer, use the following steps:
+To build and run this prosumer, use the following steps.

-### Configuration
+### Configure
 NOTE!
 There are no OPC-UA configurations available in this file yet.

 ### Build